Kashipur, Uttarakhand: Demographics

 The Kashipur Tehsil had a population of 283,136 in 2011.
 In addition to Kashipur itself, the tehsil includes the towns of Mahua Kheraganj and Kachnal Gosain, along with 73 other villages.

 Government and politics

 The Kashipur Municipal Corporation is in charge of the civic administration of the city.
 It was formed in 2013, by upgradation of the erstwhile Kashipur Municipal Council.
 The Municipality of Kashipur was constituted in 1872.
-Kashipur is divided into 20 wards for election purposes.
-The Kashipur Municipal Corporation is run by a city council composed of 20 Councillors, representing each of the wards of the city.
+Kashipur is divided into 40 wards for election purposes.
+The Kashipur Municipal Corporation is run by a city council composed of 40 Councillors, representing each of the wards of the city.
 Elections to the council are held once every five years, with results being decided by popular vote.
 Members contesting elections to the council usually represent one or more of the state's political parties.
-The mayor is also elected from among the elected members of the council; the seat being reserved for a female belonging to the Other Backward Class.
-Elections to the Kashipur Municipal Corporation were held in 2013, and Usha Chaudhary, an Independent politician was voted into power.
-Chaudhary defeated Ruqsana Ansari from Congress by 7418 votes.
+The mayor is also elected from among the elected members of the council.
+Elections to the Kashipur Municipal Corporation were held in 2025, and Deepak Bali, a BJP politician was voted into power.
+Bali defeated Sandeep Sehgal from Congress by 5158 votes.